 Wifi and Internet Access

-Want to post photos of your Bali travel on your social media account but don’t know where to rent pocket wifi and sim card, well here is where.
+Do you want to post photos of your Bali travel on your social media account but don’t know where to rent pocket wifi and a sim card?
+Well, here is where.

-- Book a 4G Wifi Device online PHP156 / Day (Reserve Pocket Wifi here)
+- Book a 4Gwifii Device online PHP156 / Day (Reserve Pocketwifii here)